 in 11.11 (DSE procedures).

+An NPCA AP shall set the TXVECTOR parameter SPATIAL_REUSE to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED, and both the PSR Disallowed and the Non-SRG

+OBSS PD SR Disallowed subfield in the SR Control field of the Spatial Reuse Parameter Set element to 1 in management frames it transmits before enabling NPCA Operation as described in 37.11 (Non-primary channel access (NPCA)).

 A Class B device as defined in 27.3.15.3 (Precorrection accuracy requirements(M118)) shall not operate

 with the procedures defined in this subclause.